singleview-co-kr/sv_API_retriever/svinitialize/README_GOOGLE_ADS.md

 ## Prerequisites

-Please make sure that you have installed Python 3.7 or higher and sv-api-retriever(https://github.com/singleview-co-kr/sv_API_retriever).
+Please make sure that you have installed Python 3.7 and sv-api-retriever(https://github.com/singleview-co-kr/sv_API_retriever).

+Please make sure that you have installed X-window on the machine if you use Linux server.
+OAuth2 for Google Ads requires call back to the local GUI browser.

 ## Setup Authentication